valeponchi/Netflix-inspired-react-project/README.md

 ## __Educational project__

-done to learn more about React with hooks.
+Done to learn more about React with hooks, HTML/CSS (grid), Javascript.

 Using Zustand as React state management: [https://zustand-demo.pmnd.rs/](https://zustand-demo.pmnd.rs/).